Frequently Asked Questions

 If you feel we have much to bond over, do not hesitate to contact me via FB message.
 If you are just curious to know every detailed minutiae of my life, then head over to my blog (it's the same, only with more pictures), but please do not send me FB friend requests awkwardly devoid of any explanation: they make me feel like a complete asshole declining them.

-Conversely, if you happen by the greater Kyoto area and feel like taking me out for a beer, don't hesitate to send me a note.
+Conversely, if you happen by the greater Tokyo area and feel like taking me out for a beer, don't hesitate to get in touch.

 Why, oh why?

-While actively looking for ways to occupy those two extra hours of free time I had recently gained from eliminating sleep altogether from my weekly schedule, I once realized that absolutely none of the existing study-assisting software for kanji worked the way I'd like.
-This realization came about 1 month before 2008's JLPT and coincided with the realization that I was hopelessly behind in my 2-kyuu revisions.
+While actively looking for ways to occupy those two extra hours of free time I had recently gained from eliminating sleep altogether from my weekly schedule, I once realised that absolutely none of the existing study-assisting software for kanji worked the way I'd like.
+This realisation came about 1 month before 2008's JLPT and coincided with the realisation that I was hopelessly behind in my 2-kyuu revisions.

 It certainly wasn't enough for me to catch up on my revisions, but apparently helped a few, so it wasn't all in vain after all.